tfpf/graph-plot/README.md

 # Notes

 ## Fonts
-Using a good custom font can significantly improve the appearance of your plot.
+Using a good font can significantly improve the appearance of your plot.
 (Take a look at the [gallery](gallery/).
 The font used in those plots is Cochineal.)

 In case you want nothing to do with fonts, you can ignore this section entirely.
 Matplotlib will warn you that Cochineal is not installed (if it